 Wine is central to Georgia’s national identity – and for good reason: Georgians have been producing excellent wine for over 8,000 years.

 While little of it reaches the West, it was the wine of choice for discerning Politburo big wigs in Soviet Russia.
 Joseph Stalin, a Georgia boy himself, was a big fan of Khvanchkara, a sweet red wine from the Racha mountain region.
 The prices are just as sweet.
 A bottle of very good wine costs as little as £3.

-The G.Vino wine bar in the centre of the old town offers regular tastings from small, independent wineries, while the Numisi wine cellar on the outskirts of the city provides an insight into how Georgians have made wine since time immemorial: in huge clay pots holding up to 5,000 litres.
+The G Vino Wine Bar in the centre of the old town offers regular tastings from small, independent wineries, while the Numisi wine cellar on the outskirts of the city provides an insight into how Georgians have made wine since time immemorial – in huge clay pots, holding up to 5,000 litres.